d-run/drun-docs/docs/zh/docs/en/service/name.md

 ### 6.1 Legal Effect

-This "Real-name Authentication Service Description" is part of the "d.run Platform Service Agreement" and has the same legal effect as the "d.run Platform Service Agreement."
+This "Real-name Authentication Service Description" is part of the "d.run Service Agreement" and has the same legal effect as the "d.run Service Agreement."

 ### 6.2 Update Notice